codejutsu1/task-management/README.md

 ### Task Management with Laravel

 This is a simple Laravel Web Application for task management.

-It functionalities include CRUD for both Project and Task and also drag and drop functionality for the task.
+It functionalities include CRUD for both Project and Task.

+It also has drag and drop functionality for the tasks.

 Each Project can have many tasks.

 I used Livewire for the drag and drop functionality.